jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

         latency: sum(p.edges[*].latency), percent_util_out: avg(p.edges[*].percent_util_out)}

    ```
    - Note: the graph traversal is inherently loop-free.
-If you increase the previous query to max of 10 or 12 hops it should return the same number of results as 8 hops max.
+If you increase the previous query to a max of 10 or 12 hops it should return the same number of results as the 1..8 query because there are no more loop-free paths.

 ### K Shortest Paths
 This type of query finds the first k paths in order of length (or weight) between two given documents, startVertex and targetVertex in your graph.